centreborelli/tsd/README.md

 `get_*.py`.
 For instance, to download and process Sentinel-2 images of the Jamnagar refinery, located at latitude 22.34806 and longitude 69.86889, run

-    python get_sentinel2.py --lat 22.34806 --lon 69.86889 -b 2 3 4 -r -o test
+    python get_sentinel2.py --lat 22.34806 --lon 69.86889 -b 2 3 4 -o test

-This will download crops of size 5000 x 5000 meters from the bands 2, 3 and 4, corresponding to the blue, green and red channels, and register them through time.
+This will download crops of size 5000 x 5000 meters from the bands 2, 3 and 4, corresponding to the blue, green and red channels.
 To specify the desired bands, use the `-b` or `--band` flag.
 The crop size can be changed with the `--width` and `--height` flags.
 For instance

     python get_sentinel2.py --lat 22.34806 --lon 69.86889 -b 11 12 --width 8000 --height 6000

-will download crops of size 8000 x 6000 meters, only for the SWIR channels (bands 11 and 12), without registration (no option `-r`).
+will download crops of size 8000 x 6000 meters, only for the SWIR channels (bands 11 and 12).

 All the available options are listed when using the `-h` or `--help` flag:

     python get_sentinel2.py -h

-You can also run any of the `search_*.py` scripts or `registration.py` from the command line separately to use only single blocks of the pipeline.
+You can also run any of the `search_*.py` scripts from the command line separately.
 Run them with `-h` to get the list of available options.

 ## As Python modules